Geta/EpiCategories/README.md

 	public virtual ContentReference MainCategory { get; set; }

 ### ICategoryContentLoader interface
-There is an implementation of ICategoryContentLoader that you can use to load categories:
+There is an implementation of ICategoryContentLoader (note that in 1.0.0 it is mistakenly named ICategoryContentRepository) that you can use to load categories:

 	public interface ICategoryContentLoader
 	{